Smith & Wesson SD9 VE Review

 Comparing an off the rack M&P to the SD9 VE, it’s plain to see that the VE is the “budget” option.
 You’ll notice things like the stamped sheet metal slide release and plastic guide rod.
 But you’ll also notice nicely textured grips and very well finished metal surfaces.
 The SD ships in a cardboard box, but you get two — yes two — chrome-finished magazines that glide smoothly in the magazine well.
 Not bad for a low-priced heater.

 This is a budget firearm with the “budget” in all the right places.
 I was hard pressed to find any machine marks, mismatched castings, or any other signs of poor assembly.
-Yes, it has some budget minded parts, but it’s a very functional, solid firearm.
+Yes, it has some budget minded parts, but it’s a very functional, solid firearm with a well-designed polymer frame.

 Ease of Use